-QuickBooks Point of Sale system has genuinely eased the burden of maintaining and tracking stock of the business.
-Inventory management is one of the most crucial tasks as they can either result in late delivery of sale order or increase customer loyalty by ensuring timely product delivery.
-Thus it not only saves time and money of your employees in manually handling your inventory but also results in outreach of the business by increasing customers and clientele while maintaining proper relation with the old ones.
+QuickBooks Point of Sale system has genuinely eased the burden of maintaining and tracking the stock of the business.
+Inventory management is one of the most crucial tasks as it can either result in late delivery of sale orders or increase customer loyalty by ensuring timely product delivery.
+Thus it not only saves time and money for your employees in manually handling your inventory but also results in the outreach of the business by increasing customers and clientele while maintaining proper relations with the old ones.

-Another feature is a tab labeled “I Want To” which can be located on the left hand top corner of the current window.
-This tab easily informs user of various functions they can perform in the current window displayed on their system.
+Another feature is a tab labeled “I Want To” which can be located in the left-hand top corner of the current window.
+This tab easily informs users of various functions they can perform in the current window displayed on their system.
 Suppose you are in the window of Item List, when you press the tab, the software allows you to print tags.
-Under this function user has the option of deciding how many tags he/she wishes to print or go with option stating ‘On Hand Quantities’.
-This feature is basically employed in the beginning of setting up stock right when the store is inaugurated.
-Another option is to go with tab labeled ‘All – Print all Items’, however, the issue may crop up with this feature as the software may print out thousands of labels which could be considered waste of resources.
+Under this function user has the option of deciding how many tags he/she wishes to print or go with the option stating ‘On Hand Quantities’.
+This feature is basically employed at the beginning of setting up stock right when the store is inaugurated.
+Another option is to go with a tab labeled ‘All – Print all Items’, however, the issue may crop up with this feature as the software may print out thousands of labels which could be considered a waste of resources.

-Mostly, printing labels function is used when the user receives voucher and enter it into the system.
-Thus it is generally discouraged to print labels in advance, or until the time the number quantities to be tagged and sold is not decided upon.
+Mostly, the printing labels function is used when the user receives a voucher and enters it into the system.
+Thus it is generally discouraged to print labels in advance, or until the time the number of quantities to be tagged and sold is not decided upon.
 To understand the intricacies of a barcode even more closely, let’s explore the image of a sample barcode illustrated below.
-You can see different aspect of the label such as item description, price and finally the barcode generated by QuickBooks POS prefixed with ‘#’ symbol.
+You can see a different aspects of the label such as item description, price, and finally, the barcode generated by QuickBooks POS prefixed with the ‘#’ symbol.
 This item number is what is typed while completing the sale process.
-The best part about software generated Barcode is that it can be altered easily to send in appropriate information.
-Open the ‘File’ option and then select ‘Tool tab followed by ‘Print Designer’.
-Now select the document type you wish to use and make required changes.
+The best part about software-generated barcodes is that they can be altered easily to send inappropriate information.
+Open the ‘File’ option and then select the ‘Tool tab followed by ‘Print Designer’.
+Now select the document type you wish to use and make the required changes.

-Know more about QuickBooks POS barcode scanner, Thus we suggest to either contact QuickBooks point of sale support team.
+Know more about QuickBooks POS barcode scanner, Thus we suggest either contact the QuickBooks point of sale support team.